 If your POS system has the capability to send email receipts, that’s exactly what you should be doing.
 Receipts via email are easier for a customer to keep track of and they’re much better for the environment.
 “Can we email you your receipt to help save trees?” is usually enough to get the go-ahead.

-- OFFER CASH BACK
+- OFFER DISCOUNT CODES

 - OFFER EXCLUSIVITY

 Most customers, especially those “just looking” are hunting for a bargain.
 They know what they want but aren’t ready to pull the trigger.
 VIP clubs that offer “Exclusive Savings” and “Member only Sales” to enrolled customers are a time-tested model to stay top of mind and deliver regular calls-to-action to catch a customer when she is ready to purchase.
 “We run sales on this product specifically for our VIP Members” is an extremely effective strategy if a customer likes a product, but not necessarily the price.
+For example, Sephora obtains emails by offering a “Beauty Insider” membership and in return, the customer gets free birthday gifts, points for spending, and cash back at the end of the year.